It's been an eventful weekend for Pokémon trainers — even without Team Rocket around.

 The game has a geographic database of notable or interesting locations meant to be visited in person — PokéStops, where players can retrieve helpful items like potions, or gyms, where they can train their Pokémon.

 Sheridan told BuzzFeed News that a few dozen people have come by his house looking for the Pokémon gym.
-He says he's a player himself and has enjoyed meeting the visitors, but BuzzFeed reports, he's also raising concerns about the lack of options the app gives him to dispute or remove locations:
+He says he's a player himself and has enjoyed meeting the visitors, but BuzzFeed reports that he is also raising concerns about the lack of options the app gives him to dispute or remove locations:

 "Sheridan said he hopes to talk to the developers behind the game to ask if they could put some limits on when people can come to his home or maybe move the gym to the nearby park."